ranleung/picture_it_now/README.md

 ### To Clone:

-To clone, `npm install` to install dependencies and run migrations to postgreSQL using an ORM, Squelize set up database.
+To clone, `npm install` to install dependencies and run migrations to postgreSQL using an ORM, Squelize to set up the database.

 Also need to register with Instagram, Forecast, and Google Maps to get API key.